theREALdebater/eclat/doc/events/signals.md

 | `` |
 | `` |

 ??????These signals are all empty (they have no components of their own).
-They will inherit the components of the type `System_Signal` that they all derive from, but these components are private to the Ada implementation.
+They will inherit the components of the type `Program_Signal` that they all derive from, but these components are private to the Ada implementation.

-Each of these different signal types are declared as types derived from `System_Signal`, ......
+Each of these different signal types are declared as types derived from `Program_Signal`, ......